logicplace/pm-dev-docs/glossary.md

 The result would normally be 0x100 but that can't fit in a uint8_t since it's 9 bits.
 This causes result to instead contain 0x00.
 This occurrence is called an *overflow* because the value goes *over* the maximum, flowing back around to the minimum.

+## Register

+There are both [CPU registers](./hardware/cpu/README.md#registers) and [hardware registers](./hardware/cpu/registers).

+CPU registers refer to a handful of named memory stored within the CPU which are actively used for controlling CPU behavior or performing [operations](#assembly-operator).

+Hardware registers refer to mapped memory spaces (for PM, the $20xx region) which essentially act as configuration or methods of interfacing with other hardware or subsystems on the device.

+### Reserved R/W register

+Reserved read/write register is a term from the Epson technical manuals which refers to a, typically still named, register which does not have a functional use on a specific chip in the S1C88 family but does have a use on some other chip in the family.
+Most of the manuals use this term, but some use "general-purpose R/W register" in its place.

 ## Scope

 In programming, scope refers to what identifiers are visible from certain perspectives.
 These scopes tend to be hierarchical starting with the most visible, the _global scope_.
 If something is defined in the global scope, then it can be seen from everywhere in the program, in theory.
 However, in C, the identifier must still be made known within a file to be available for use.
 Thus, often, declarations inside a C file outside of any function are said to be in the global scope, whether or not they're made available in a header file.